Driving rules and customs

 These are the default maximum speed limits that apply, unless signage indicates a lower speed limit is in force.

-One feature of French roads is two different speed limits may be signposted, the lower limit applying to specific categories of vehicles.
+One feature of French roads is two different speed limits may be signposted, the lower limit applying to specific categories of vehicles which are indicated on supplementary plates beneath the main sign.

 As with all other European countries, speed limits in France are posted in kilometres per hour.